Baits containing PAPP released for wild dog, fox and feral cat management

 Can an animal killed with PAPP be distinguished from one killed by 1080?

 Yes.
-Bright orange plastic marker beads incorporated into PAPP baits can be found in the stomach of affected animals and even in the decayed carcass.
+Bright yellow plastic marker beads incorporated into PAPP baits can be found in the vomitus or stomach of affected animals and even in the decayed carcass.
 Similar red marker beads are incorporated into ACTA manufactured 1080 baits.
 Animals with PAPP poisoning also display grey-blue gums and tongue, caused by the change in blood colour from red to brown.

 Can PAPP harm other animals?

 Members of the dog and cat families are highly susceptible to PAPP compared with other species, and this is due to the unique way that they metabolise PAPP.
-In Australia, cats, foxes, and wild dogs are the animals most susceptible to PAPP; however PAPP will only be available for wild dog and fox control in manufactured baits.
+In Australia, cats, foxes, and wild dogs are the animals most susceptible to PAPP.
 The materials used to make these baits have shown to be less palatable to herbivores.
 PAPP is known to affect some native non-target animals like goannas and for this reason aerial deployment of FOXECUTE and DOGABAIT has not been approved.